 Basically, whenever you are training with the intent to create carryover to how you perform your competition lifts, you’ll want to wear the shoes you compete in.
 This will allow you to create familiarity with your powerlifting gear and how it translates to your performance.

-Now, that being said, if you are in your off-season and you’re working through hypertrophy blocks or general strength blocks with variations outside of your competition lifts, then you may want to explore other styles of footwear.
+Now, if you are in your off-season and you’re working through hypertrophy blocks or general strength blocks with variations outside of your competition lifts, then you may want to explore other styles of footwear.

 This can be useful to expose your feet and ankles through different ranges of motion and to focus on blindspots that you may not be training when in-season and in prep.
 Consult with a coach if you need more clarification here.